cbrgm/bluesky-github-action/README.md

 - `pds-url`: Optional - The URL of the Bluesky PDS (Personal Data Server).
 - `lang`: Optional - A comma-separated list of ISO 639 language codes for the post.
 Helps in categorizing the post by language.
 - `log-level`: Optional - Specifies the logging level (`debug`, `info`, `warn`, `error`).
 Defaults to `info`.
+- `enable-embeds`: Optional - Enable rich link card embeds for URLs in posts.
+When enabled, URLs will display as interactive link cards with title and description.
+Defaults to `true`.

 ## Container Usage